 Description:

-This UDDT is used to convert a timer value from milliseconds to hours, minutes, and seconds for readable display on the HMI.
-Based on the mode the value can either be calculated as the time remaining or the runtime.
+This UDT is used to convert a timer value from milliseconds to hours, minutes, and seconds for readable display on the HMI.
+Based on the mode, the value can either be calculated as the time remaining or the runtime.

 Naming Convention:

-No specific naming guidelines exist at this time.
+No specific naming guidelines exist currently.
 Programmers should follow the SCADA standards and seek guidance from the SCADA group as required.

 UDT Members